UNIVERSE-HPC/course-material/software_architecture_and_design/procedural/variables_cpp.md

 Create two `double` variables $x$ and $y$.
 Set $x=0.3$ and $y=0.4$ and calculate $r = \sqrt{x^2 + y^2}$.
 Write the result $r$ to the console using `std::cout`.
 Note that C++ has library functions `std::sqrt` and `std::pow` for square root and power.
-You can see the cpp-reference page for `std::sqrt` [here](https://en.cppreference.com/w/cpp/numeric/math/sqrt).
+You can see the [cpp-reference page for `std::sqrt`](https://en.cppreference.com/w/cpp/numeric/math/sqrt).

 :::solution